ta-data-pt-rmt/lab-data-cleaning/README.md

 ## Additional Challenges for the Nerds

-If you have completed the `Stats` challenge without much difficulty, you can try to tidy the data you will find in thie lab folder [weather](../weather-raw.csv).
+If you have completed the `Stats` challenge without much difficulty, you can try to tidy the data you will find in the lab folder [weather](../weather-raw.csv).
 This dataset is a subset of a global historical climatology network dataset.
 The data represents the daily weather records for a weather station (MX17004) in Mexico for five months in 2010.
 The goal of this additional challenge is to get the most tidy dataset you are able to produce. **Hint:Variables are stored in both rows and columns.**

 To accomplish this challenge, you will need to do some research on tidying and melt&pivot.
 Feel free to reference any resources you consider appropiate.